15 Best Things to Do in Stratford (CT)

 Boothe Memorial Park And Museum

-In 1914 the brothers David Beach Boothe and Stephen Nichols Boothe founded the Boothe Museum, which continues to preserve the 20 buildings relocated to the grounds.
+In 1914 the brothers David Beach Boothe and Stephen Nichols Boothe founded the Boothe Museum.
+This continues to preserve the 20 buildings relocated to the grounds.

 These include a carriage house, windmill, chapel, Connecticut’s last highway toll booth, trolley station, blacksmith shop and clock tower museum.